4d/4d-for-ios/docs/Features-PushNotification.md

 # A component to deal with push notifications

-A toolbox componont has been developed to help you manage several processes : the 4D Mobile App Server Component.
+A toolbox component has been developed to help you manage several processes : the 4D Mobile App Server Component.

 <div markdown="1" style="text-align: center; margin-top: 20px; margin-bottom: 20px">
 <a class="button"